voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 ## Fraud Prevention Mechanisms

-While Voucherify promotion engine has built-in fraud prevention mechanisms to ensure your digital safety, you can add your own protective layers or use external services.
+While the Voucherify promotion engine has built-in fraud prevention mechanisms to ensure your digital safety, you can add your own protective layers or use external services.
 This guide provides several straightforward steps to improve your security.

 ### Built-in mechanisms